 - Part 6 – flight planning and weather

-- Part 7 – hotels and local area
+- Part 7 – additional operating considerations

 GA ground handling can be arranged at any airport in Chile.
 However, keep in mind that service and support options are limited at smaller outlying airport locations.
 Also, be aware of the landing permit and CIQ requirements for your particular destination.